Meet the Corps

 As a native of Los Angeles, a veteran, and a first generation college graduate, Benjamin enjoys working within culturally diverse and multidisciplinary teams that are committed to making a positive impact locally, and nationally.
 Service has always been important factor in Benjamin’s life, and he is very excited to join the Southern California College Advising Corps.

 Victor Estrada placed at Roosevelt High School, LAUSD.
-(B.A., University of California, Irvine; M.A., University of San Francisco) is a native of East Los Angeles.
-Majoring in history, he began to reflect on his high school and college days where he grew to truly appreciate those people who helped him and students like him achieve their dreams of going to college.
+(B.A., University of California, Irvine) (M.A., University of San Francisco) is a native of East Los Angeles, CA. Majoring in History, he began to reflect on his high school and college days where he grew to truly appreciate those people who helped him and students like him achieve their dreams of going to college.
 He decided to focus his future on education, and received his master’s degree in International and Multicultural Education from the University of San Francisco.
 While in the Bay Area, he worked for College Track San Francisco tutoring and helping some of the city’s young students get to college.
-Victor is very excited to join the Southern California College Advising Corps and hopes that his future career will allow him to serve similar students from underrepresented and underserved areas get to college or achieve greater success once in college.
+Victor is very excited to join the Southern California College Advising Corps and hopes that his future career will allow him to serve similar students from underrepresented and underserved areas get to college or achieve greater once in college.

 Omar Ivan Hernandez placed at Santiago High School, GGUSD.
 (B.S.
 California State University, Fullerton) was born in Guerrero, Mexico but raised in Garden Grove, CA since the age of one.
 He graduated with a Bachelor’s of Science in Human Services and is a DREAMER.
 His passion to advocate for higher education comes from the new opportunities and endeavors that became viable through the pursuit of his own professional career.
 Thanks to his supportive high school counselor and teachers who always believed in him, he avoided becoming a statistic of Latino males that do not attain a secondary education.
 He recently studied abroad in Vieques, Puerto Rico to better understand the low enrollment of higher education.
 This experience only reinforced Omar that his dream career is to one day be an academic guidance counselor at his local school district of Garden Grove.
 He wants to give back to his community by providing the resources and motivation needed to help students believe that anyone from any background can attain a college education.
 He wants to plant a growth mindset in students so they too can believe that college can be a reality.
 Omar is very excited to be a part of the Southern California Advising Corps at his former alma mater.